saref/multilevel-balance/README.md

 Using this code for non-commercial purposes is permitted to all given that the three following publications are cited:

+1. Aref, S., Dinh, L., Rezapour, R. et al. Multilevel structural evaluation of signed directed social networks based on balance theory.
+Sci Rep 10, 15228 (2020). https://doi.org/10.1038/s41598-020-71838-6

-1. Aref, S., Mason, A. J., & Wilson, M. C. (2020).
+2. Aref, S., Mason, A. J., & Wilson, M. C. (2020).
 A modeling and computational study of the frustration index in signed networks.
 Networks, 75(1), 95-110. url: https://doi.org/10.1002/net.21907

-2. Aref, S., & Neal, Z. (2020).
-Detecting coalitions by optimally partitioning signed networks of political collaboration.
-Scientific reports, 10(1), 1-10. url: https://www.nature.com/articles/s41598-020-58471-z.

-3. Aref, S., Dinh, L., Rezapour, R., & Diesner, J. (2020).
-The Many Faces of Balance: Multilevel Structural Evaluation of Signed Directed Social Networks. arXiv preprint arXiv:2005.09925. https://arxiv.org/pdf/2005.09925.
+3. Aref, S., Mason, A. J., and Wilson, M. C. Computing the line index of balance using integer programming optimisation.
+In Optimization Problems in Graph Theory, B. Goldengorin, Ed.
+Springer, 2018, pp. 65-84. https://doi.org/10.1007/978-3-319-94830-0_3

 Related datasets:

-(Dataset is under embargo)
+Aref, S., Dinh, L., and Rezapour, R. : Dataset of directed signed networks from social domain. figshare data repository, 2020, https://doi.org/10.6084/m9.figshare.12152628

 The following steps outline the process for installing the required software on your computer to be able to run the code: